PencilCode/blog/documents/posts/2015-08-08-thanks-to-gsoc-students.html.md

 <img src="/images/gsoc2015/icon-shot.png" style="float:right;margin-left:8px;height:250px">
-As we return to school and look around [Pencil Code](//pencilcode.net) this fall, you will notice quite a few improvements that were created by our Google Summer of Code students.
+As we return to school and look around [Pencil Code](//pencilcode.net) in preparation for our classes this fall, we can see quite a few improvements that were created by our Google Summer of Code students.
 Let's take a look!

-The first thing you'll see when you log in: icons everywhere!
+The first thing you see when you log in: icons everywhere!
 But better yet, if you have saved the program recently, the icon will be a screenshot of the program's output.
-The change will help students and teachers quickly identify old projects, and it should help people also find interesting projects they want to share.
-And Pencil Code will be a much more colorful place.
+The change will help students and teachers quickly identify saved projects, and it should help people also find interesting projects they want to share.
+Pencil Code will be a much more colorful place.
 If you do ever want to switch back to a dense text-only listing view, you can just click the grid layout icon in the corner of the blue title bar.